 Going to rehab can change your life if you allow it to.
 You have to be willing to recover, and it’s crucial to follow every step of the program.
 If you do that, you should experience success long-term.

 One of your therapist’s jobs is to assess you for a potential co-occurring disorder.
-This is a mental health condition that often accompanies addictions.
 You may think that you have been taking hydromorphone only for pain relief.
 The fact is that there could be an additional underlying reason.
 For example, you may be taking hydromorphone to relieve anxiety and depression.
 The brain chemistry changes will only worsen any mental health disorders you may struggle with.

-Your therapist will find out if you suffer from one of these, or another co-occurring disorder.
+Your therapist will find out if you suffer from one of these or from another co-occurring disorder.
 If you do, the appropriate treatment will be given to you during rehab.
 This is going to improve your chances of having a successful recovery.
 It is just as important to treat the psychological aspects as the physical aspects.